Nicholas Calabrese: Sentencing

 On March 26, 2009, Nick Calabrese was sentenced by United States District Judge James Zagel to 12 years and four months in prison.
+Prior to sentencing Calabrese, Zagel told some of Calabrese's victims' family members who were in the courtroom, "the law provides for leniency, undeserved leniency, for those who can testify truthfully about what has happened to those missing loved ones...Few in prisons will ever come forward to confess if leniency is not possible."
 Upon sentencing Calabrese, Zagel told him, "I think what you did does make amends by allowing penalties to be paid for the murders of others and for allowing families to know how and why their [loved ones] died."
 Calabrese had said, "I can't go back and undo what I done...
 I stand before you a different man, a changed man."
 Zagel doubted Calabrese's conscience would ever truly be free.
-No matter how long he lived or in what protected place it would be, Calabrese would always have to look over his shoulder, the Judge felt.
+No matter how long he lived or in what protected place it would be, Calabrese would always have to look over his shoulder, the judge noted.
 Zagel said, "The organization whose existence you testified to will not forgive or relent in their pursuit of you."

 Death

 Calabrese died on March 13, 2023, at the age of 80.
+Details on his life after his sentencing, including when he was released from prison, are unclear.